 The Organizational Development concentration of the MAA prepares students for management and analyst positions in organizations undergoing process-centered transformation as well as other positions within, or related to, the profession of Organizational Development.
 The concentration focus is on the functions of organizational assessment, diagnosis, and intervention as well as on the functions of the training and development.

-To fulfill the requirements for this MAA degree program and concentration, students must complete:
+To fulfill the requirements for this MAA degree program and concentration, students must complete 36 semester hours of graduate coursework in the following: